cyprieng/cyprien.io/src/content/blog/colophon.md

 After some customization, here it is.
 All the source code is freely available here: [github.com/cyprieng/cyprien.io](https://github.com/cyprieng/cyprien.io).

+## Comments

+I've added comments to the blog posts using [Giscus](https://giscus.app/).
+It's free, open source, and doesn't require any server.

-# Hosting
+## Hosting

 I use Cloudflare Pages to host the blog.
 It's very convenient as it automatically detects push on the main branch, builds it, and deploys it.
 It also provides a preview environment that deploys automatically my dev branch.
 And the cherry on the cake it's completely free.

-# Performance and accessibility
+## Performance and accessibility

 I've made significant efforts to optimize performance, although there's always room for improvement:
 ![Performance](assets/images/posts/colophon/performance.png)